AllSpark: A Multimodal Spatio-Temporal General Intelligence Model with Ten Modalities via Language as a Reference Framework: Related Work

 While the single-modal methods in Section 2.1 have demonstrated excellent performance within their respective modalities, they often face challenges in generalizing across multiple modalities due to their construction based on specific prior assumptions.
 Recognizing the intrinsic requirement for intelligent models to utilize multimodal data for geographic object cognition, numerous researchers have endeavoured to balance the cohesion and autonomy among modalities to construct multimodal models.

-For joint interpretation of two modalities, H. Li and X.-J. Wu recognized the enhancement possible through fusing RGB and infrared images, which convey information about colour, texture, and temperature.
-Given the widespread demand and application prospects in military, medical, and other fields, they proposed a dense fusion method for RGB and infrared images: DenseFuse\cite{li2018densefuse}.
-This method, employing a dense module that connects the outputs of all convolutional layers, successfully achieves pixel-level fusion of the RGB and infrared modalities.
 A. Sadeghian et al. extended the social GANs\cite{gupta2018social} and introduced RGB images to enhance scene data in Sophie\cite{sadeghian2019sophie}, achieving better results in trajectory prediction tasks.
 Recognizing the high complementarity between RGB and SAR images, L. H. Hughes et al. proposed a three-step deep neural network framework that utilizes a universal prediction of matching regions, generates heatmaps, and eliminates outliers to match RGB and SAR images\cite{hughes2020deep}.
 X. Li et al. introduced the DTCDN\cite{li2021deep}, a model that employs a GAN network to migrate RGB and SAR images to the same feature space, facilitating target detection.
 J. Yang et al. proposed a dual-stream convolutional network that uses high-resolution multispectral images to enhance the spatial resolution of hyperspectral images\cite{yang2018hyperspectralandmultispectral}.

+To achieve joint interpretation of multimodal data, traditional multimodal models typically design specific architecture based on the priors of certain modalities.
+For example, Hang et al. proposed Coupled CNNs \cite{hang2020classification}, which consist of two CNN networks to extract spectral-spatial features from hyperspectral data and elevation information from LiDAR data.
+They ultimately use both feature-level and decision-level fusion methods to integrate the heterogeneous features of the two modalities.
+Similarly, Zhang et al. proposed SLA-Net \cite{zhang2023morphological}, which designs specific network structures to extract and fuse spatial information and morphological characteristics from hyperspectral imagery.
+These methods are typically designed for specific purposes and modalities, making it difficult to extend them to more modalities.

+Additionally, Gao et al. proposed DFINet \cite{gao2021hyperspectral}, which extracts self-correlation and cross-correlation between multimodal data to deeply fuse hyperspectral and multispectral modality features.
+Likewise, Hong et al. introduced S2FL \cite{hong2021multimodal}, which extracts Modality-Specific Subspaces for each modality and a Shared Subspace for all modalities, finally obtaining multimodal interpretation results through a unified projection.
+The issue with such methods is the lack of a unified alignment reference, limiting them to collaboration between a few modalities.
+As the number of modalities increases, the complexity of aligning multiple modalities will grow exponentially.